 Freeths is a national law firm.
-Tracing its origins in the East Midlands back to 1805, the firm became Nottingham's largest firm in 1994, and has since pursued its dynamic strategy of becoming a regional law firm, with successful offices now also established in Birmingham, Derby, Leeds, Leicester, London, Manchester, Milton Keynes, Nottingham, Oxford, Sheffield and Stoke.
+Tracing its origins in the East Midlands back to 1810, the firm has in recent years pursued a dynamic strategy of becoming a pre-eminent regional law firm, with successful offices now established in Birmingham, Bristol, Derby, Leeds, Leicester, Liverpool, London, Manchester, Milton Keynes, Nottingham, Oxford and Sheffield.
 While Freeths is a heavyweight commercial firm, serving a wide variety of corporate and institutional clients, there is also a strong commitment to a broad range of legal services, which includes a substantial private client element.
 This enables us to give a breadth of experience in training which is not always available in firms of a similar size.

 Types of work

 The firm covers a wide range of work and is organised into four divisions: real estate and construction, commercial services, private client and personal litigation.

 To find out what it is like to work at Freeths LLP read the firm's Meet the Lawyer profile.

 We offer work experience placements at the end of the spring term, during the summer holidays and in the autumn half term.
 Opportunities will be advertised through our website careers page as they become available and should be applied for directly through our website.

 Our legal assistant programme allows you to gain grass roots experience of working in a legal environment alongside our talented lawyers.
 You will provide a combination of administrative and legal support to trainees, lawyers and partners, which means that you get a true picture of what a career in law could offer you in the long term.
 We are looking for outstanding legal assistants with excellent academics, first class organisation, with the ability to build lasting relationships and have a flexible and can-do attitude to contribute and succeed with us.